Starbase26/quartz/content/notes/roleplay/characters/My Characters/Saalim abu Razin/Known Associates/Tribes/Abu Sulayman Tribe.md

 ## Aïsha
 - Youngest living daughter of Sulayman
 - First follower of Al Zahir
-- Al Zahir gave her one of his guardian fenecs, named K for protection
+- Al Zahir gave her one of his guardian fenecs, named Khushafa, for protection.